MahmoudMabrok/Sheet/Room.md

 ## Second
 - data will be saved even if movies was deleted
-- a new table is created which is overhead also overhead to continue Movie into Favourite
+- a new table is created which is *overhead* also overhead to convert Movie into Favourite

-To Convert `Movie` into 'Favourite', I have used
+To Convert `Movie` into `Favourite`, I have used
 ``` kotlin
   val str = Gson().toJson(viewModel.moviesSelected, MovieItem::class.java)
         val fav = Gson().fromJson<FavouriteItem>(str, FavouriteItem::class.java)